deepinv/deepinv/docs/source/user_guide/reconstruction/optimization.rst

 For some inverse problems, an optimization algorithm for nonconvex objective functions is required.
-To this end, the nonmonotonic accelerated proximal gradient descent algorithm (nmAPG) implmented in :class:`deepinv.optim.NMAPG` can be used.
+To this end, the nonmonotonic accelerated proximal gradient descent algorithm (nmAPG) implmented in :class:`deepinv.optim.NonmonotonicAcceleratedPGD` can be used.
 It basically combines a proximal gradient descent algorithm with momentum and line search methods.
 In contrast to the methods implemented via an iterator it admits convergence guarantees to a stationary point even in the nonconvex case.
 A functional interface is implemented at :class:`deepinv.optim.utils.nonmonotone_accelerated_proximal_gradient`.